4GeeksAcademy/Tapin/README.md

 ### Sprint 3 - Map Integration ✅

 - ✅ Interactive map view with Leaflet + OpenStreetMap (FREE, no API keys)
-- ✅ List/Map toggle view
+- ✅ List/Map toggle view to find opportunities by location
 - ✅ Markers with popups showing listing details
-- ✅ Optional coordinate input for listings
+- ✅ Filter by category (Volunteer or Business listings)
-- ✅ Auto-fit map bounds to show all markers
+- ✅ Auto-fit map bounds to show all listings

 ---